Louis Pauly

-Louis W. Pauly FRSC is the J. Stefan Dupré Distinguished Professor of Political Economy in the Department of Political Science of the University of Toronto, where he has held the Canada Research Chair in Globalization and Governance and served as Department Chair, Director of the Centre for International Studies, and Interim Director of the Centre for the Study of Global Japan in the Munk School of Global Affairs and Public Policy.
-He is a Fellow of the Royal Society of Canada.
+Louis W. Pauly FRSC, a scholar of international and comparative political economy, is the J. Stefan Dupré Distinguished Professor of Political Economy in the Department of Political Science of the University of Toronto, where he has held the Canada Research Chair in Globalization and Governance and served as Department Chair.
+He was Director of the Centre for International Studies, Acting Director of the Munk Centre, and Founding Director of the Centre for the Study of Global Japan in the Munk School of Global Affairs and Public Policy.
+He is a Fellow of the Royal Society of Canada, a Fellow of Trinity College (Toronto), and a Senior Fellow of Massey College.
+He received the Distinguished Scholar of International Political Economy Award from the International Studies Association and has held visiting professorial positions at the WZB Berlin Social Science Center, Hebrew University of Jerusalem, Oxford University, Northwestern University, and Osaka City University.

 Biography

-Pauly is a graduate of Cornell University, the London School of Economics, New York University, and Fordham University.
+Born in Erie, Pennsylvania in 1952, Pauly is a graduate of Cornell University, the London School of Economics and Political Science, New York University, and Fordham University.
 He has held management positions in the Royal Bank of Canada and served on the staff of the International Monetary Fund.
 He is a former editor of the journal International Organization.

 Publications

-His publications include various books and co-edited volumes, including:
+Among his publications are various books and edited volumes, including: